danieladebi/Personal-Portfolio/README.md

 I developed this program for my computer science project in my junior year of high school.
 We had to develop a program that was able to teach other people how to do certain tasks through the use of human movement (hence the reason I used the Kinect console).
 At this time, I was also interested in learning more about the medical field, and more specifically, how surgeries are performed.
 So I decided to spend time to do some research with these topics and developed this program.

 #### Room For Improvement
+There were challenges I faced working with the limitations of the Kinect console itself, and how well it could detect the user's hands while they're performing the surgery.
+When the user had to perform specific cuts, there were times I was unable to detect the user accurately enough, as the Kinect camera we were provided could only detect the user's hands and not anything more specific like their fingers.

 [Back to Projects](#List-of-Projects)